Luukuton/PHP-uploader-for-ShareX/README.md

  ![ShareX settings](https://i.imgur.com/Ackyu7J.png)

 ## Troubleshooting
-* Make sure that the folder used for uploading has at least 755 permissions. `sudo chmod 755 i`
+* Make sure that the folder used for uploading has at least 744 permissions. `sudo chmod 744 i`
+* Also make sure www-data (or equivalent) is the owner and group of the upload folder. `sudo chown www-data:www-data i`